OP-TED/ted-xml-data-converter/README.md

 * TED Schema: Only TED schema R.2.0.9 is supported.
 Notices published under Directive 23 cannot be converted with this version of the Converter.
 * TED Schema version: Only the latest version of the TED schema R.2.0.9 (S05) is supported.
 Notices published under earlier versions of the schema may be converted, but may contain more errors.
-* Contract Notices: Only Contract Notices are currently supported.
+* Document Types: Only Contract Notices are currently supported:
+** All elements in TED XML form F02 are supported
+** Most elements in TED XML forms F05, F12 and the Contract Notice variants of forms F21, F22, F23 and F24 are supported

 ## HTML Comments in output eForms XML